-Several million cubic feet of hydrogen are produced in the U.S. each day.
+Eight billion cubic feet of hydrogen are produced in the U.S. each day.
 Most of this hydrogen is used by industry in refining, treating metals, and processing foods.

-NASA was once the primary user of hydrogen as an energy fuel; it used hydrogen for years in the space program.
-Hydrogen fuel was used to lift the space shuttle into orbit.
-Hydrogen batteries-called fuel cells-powered the shuttle's electrical systems.
-The only byproduct was pure water, which the crew used as drinking water.
+NASA was once the primary user of hydrogen as an energy fuel; it recently began using hydrogen in the space program again.
+Hydrogen fuel is used to lift the space shuttle into orbit.
+Hydrogen batteries-called fuel cells-can be used to power spacecraft electrical systems.
+The only byproduct is pure water.

 Hydrogen fuel cells make electricity.
-They are very efficient, but expensive to build.
+They are very efficient but can be expensive to build.
 Small fuel cells can power electric cars.
 Large fuel cells can provide electricity in remote areas.